Mexican Fast Food Chains, Ranked From Worst To Best

 First, the good: As food historian Jeffrey Pilcher explained to NPR, Taco Bell was largely responsible for kicking off the obsession with Mexican food in America, a country that had until then regarded it as weird, spicy, and potentially contaminated.
 Had there not been a Taco Bell, would our love of tacos have blossomed as fast as it did — if at all?

 Now, the bad: America's first "Mexican" chain is debatably the least Mexican joint of any on this list.
 Sure, there are variations of tacos and burritos that at least resemble their Mexican counterparts — albeit covered in weird, bright yellow, fake-looking cheese.
-But then there are monstrosities like the "Mexican" pizza and Triple Double Crunchwrap.
+But then there are monstrosities like the "Mexican" Pizza and the Crunchwrap Supreme.

-To end our compliment taco with a positive: There may not be any Taco Bells in Mexico, but in here in the good ol' U.S.A, the chain was just voted America's favorite "Mexican restaurant" — though this may constitute as more of a shame on Americans as it does a compliment for Taco Bell.
+Let's end our compliment taco with a positive.
+There may not be any Taco Bells in Mexico, but in here in the good ol' U.S.A, it was the fourth most successful chain restaurant period in 2023, according to QSR.
+Of course, this may constitute as more of a shame on Americans as it does a compliment for Taco Bell.

 8. Taco John's